 4. Accept Who You Are

-Accept who you are and keep improving the real you – this is probably one of the most critical personality development tips for students:
+Accept who you are and keep improving the real you – this is one of the most critical personality development tips for students.

-If you are a team player, good!
-That’s your Core.
-On the Circumference, you can learn better skills to become a better team player.
+If you are a team player, great, that’s your Core.
+On the Circumference, you can sharpen your skills to become a better team player.

 If you’re an individual player, that’s fine, too.
-Then you should learn better skills to become a better solo player.
+Then you should learn to improve your skills to become a better solo player.

 5. Accept the Fact that You Cannot Change Everything